College Housing Costs 2026: Dorm vs Apartment vs Commuting

 | Annual total (9 mo.) | $12,690 | $8,685 | $7,020 |

 Be aware of 12-month lease obligations.
-If you sign an annual lease but only need housing for 9 months, you are paying for 3 empty months — or subletting, which adds complexity.
+If you sign an annual lease but only need housing for 9 months, you are paying for 3 empty months or taking on sublet risk.
 Some college-town landlords offer 9-month academic leases at a slight premium per month.

 Commuting from Home: Maximum Savings